KristianColville1/daily-sync/README.md

 5. MessageManager Model

 * Purpose: Automates the handling of the message objects like a physical postal service
-* The email backend in 'daily_sync/settings.py' is configured with an addon from [Heroku](https://dashboard.heroku.com/apps) called [MailGun](https://www.mailgun.com/)
+* The email backend in 'daily_sync/settings.py' is configured with [Googles SMTP Server](https://support.google.com/a/answer/176600?hl=en)
 * When a user sends a message on the deployed website an email is also sent to the receiver's email to alert them as well as the actual website
 * Both MessageManager and Message models were acquired using the [django-messages](https://django-messages.readthedocs.io/en/latest/) module and adjusted for the needs of the project and errors in the PY version were corrected using the master branch from the source